 The product sold well, though.
 That led to Connectix developing a similar product for Windows.
 And Syncronys marketed a program called SoftRAM that claimed to do the same thing, but the Syncronys product, it turned out, didn’t actually even try to compress RAM.
 When word got out about the Syncronys fraud, it pretty much destroyed the product category.
 Connectix went on to develop a number of very successful emulation and virtualization products.
 Syncronys went out of business.

 “Soft” memory today

 The idea hasn’t completely gone away though.
 Linux has the built-in ability to compress memory, and some Android phones use it.
 Quietly.
 Windows 10 has the ability to compress memory too, but Microsoft doesn’t talk a lot about it.
 Basically, the issue all along has been that memory compression is faster than swapping out to disk, but it will slow you down if you’re doing it constantly.
 And if you’re doing it constantly, it’s one more thing that can go wrong, which was what my Mac users from the previous century taught me the hard way.

 But that feature, if you have it, is part of the operating system.
 You’re not actually downloading more RAM.
 It’s reaching a bit to call the downloadmoreram.com website a scam, since they’re not charging you anything (though I bet their ad revenue is non-trivial).
 Downloadable RAM is definitely a meme or joke for people who understand computer hardware to play on people who don’t.

 Is downloadmoreram.com safe?

 If you want to make your computer faster without adding more hardware, here are my tips for optimizing Windows 10.
-Maybe they will help.
+Unlike downloadmoreram.com, they work.
+They will probably help you like they’ve helped thousands of others.
 If you actually do need more memory, here are some tips for buying memory that will help you get a good deal on good quality.